KazuKaku/2ServoFlapSystem_on_-ChineseButterflyOrnithopter/README.md

 Ch 1: Moving the stick to the right raises the right wing; the left wing remains stationary.
 Scale: 30–40%.

+　　Keep the center value for Channel 1 at 1500 μs.

+　　Adjust the wing tilt using the trim for Channel 6.

+　　Adjust the dihedral angle using the trim for Channel 2.

 Ch 2: Moving the stick down lowers both wings.
 Scale: 30–40%.

+　　Remove the servo horn and adjust the setting so that the center value is as close to 1500 μs as possible.

 Ch 3: Throttle; moving it up increases the flapping amplitude.